vuw-scps/python-physics/docs/phys221/Multiplots.md

     [38, 40, 71, 38, 84, 16, 17, 28, 32, 64]

-but hopefully this helps to see what has gone on.
+Hopefully this helps to see what has gone on.
 We have taken the string from the file name and turned them into an integer.
 To do this we counted back from the end of the file name...

 We now need to find out how many files we have in the folder.
 We know how to do that already.